top of page

 Signs for a brake fluid leak may range from a minor brake line replacement to a major repair like a brake power booster.
 Regardless of the source, inspection should not be delayed—get it checked right away.

-brake leak inspection
+Mechanic performing a brake leak inspection

 Common Signs of a Brake Fluid Leak